SofiaThiel/SofiaThiel/README.md

 ### Hi there 👋

-My name is **Sofia Thiel**, I’m a physicist and since a few months I get interested in data science and artificial inteligence.
+My name is **Sofia Thiel**, I’m a physicist and since a few years I get interested in data science and artificial inteligence.
-So I’m new in this world.

 More info. about myself: